When is it better to use past or present tense in a resume?

 Clients come to me perplexed because “someone” told them they are doing it wrong even when I wrote the resume for them.
 Here’s my rule: In a past position, the action verb is always in the past tense.
 You are not in the job anymore, it is in your past.

 Current job: past or present tense in a resume?

-However, in your present job or position, you may have a mix of past or present tense in a resume.
+Here’s the kicker!
+In your present job or position, you may have a mix of past and present tense in your resume.
 Huh?
 You’re thinking, that’s impossible!

 Here are my thoughts: in your present job, there are some things you have completed and will never do again.
 If you researched and wrote the new sales training manual, you completed the project, hence the past tense verbs: researched and wrote.
 If you facilitated the merger of two organizations or companies, you completed the task.
 This leads us to the next question.